City of Lincoln

 Welcome to Station #1

-Engine #1 was placed into service in the year 2000.
-Engine #1 is an E-ONE 1250 GPM capacity pumper with 500 gallon tank.
-Engine #1 responded to 3,013 calls in 2012 to include medical emergencies, hazardous material incidents, and fire response.
-Engine #1 responds to an area that is 2.82 square miles of the most densely populated area in the city with 7,949 residents per square mile2.
+Engine 1 responds to an area that is 2.82 square miles and is one of the most densely populated area in the city.
 Major thoroughfares in this area include: A Street, O Street, 9th Street, 10th Street, 16th Street, 17th Street, 27th Street and Antelope Valley Parkway.
 Station 1 has many types of structures in its response area to include single family residences, high rise structures, and the various types of structures on University of Nebraska campus.
-Engine #1 has been nicknamed “THE MOVER” for many years due to the large amount of calls ran each and every day.
+Engine 1 has been nicknamed “THE MOVER” for many years due to the large amount of calls ran each and every day.

-Truck #1 was placed into service in the year 2010.
-Truck #1 is a 105’ Smeal aerial apparatus.
-Truck #1 is one of four aerial apparatus in Lincoln and responds to one quarter of the city.
-Truck 1 responded to 1,471 incidents in 2012 to include fire response, vehicle extrication, and technical rescue.
+Truck 1 is a 105’ aerial apparatus and is one of four aerial apparatus in Lincoln responding to one quarter of the city.
+Truck companies respond to incidents such as fires, vehicle rescues, and technical rescue incidents.
 Technical rescue involves response to high angle rope rescue, low angle rope rescue, trench collapse, and confined space rescue.
-Truck #1 has been nicknamed “THE WRECKING CREW” due to the many specialized tools and equipment used for breaking and breaching.
+Truck 1 has been nicknamed “THE WRECKING CREW” due to the many specialized tools and equipment used for breaking and breaching.

-Station #1 is also responsible for housing, maintaining and responding with 3 different types of specialty trailers across the city to include: trench rescue trailer, water rescue trailer and decontamination trailers.
+Station 1 is also responsible for housing, maintaining and responding with 3 different types of specialty trailers across the city to include: trench rescue trailer, water rescue trailer and decontamination trailers.
 These trailers have all the specialized equipment needed to respond to the different emergencies throughout the city.
-In 2012 Station 1 apparatus and personnel responded to a total of 5,495 calls.